u1tbmo/uplb-cmsc12/python/sample_problems/christmas_tree/README.md

 The `count` variable is used to count the number of trapezoids printed.

 The `half_width_bottom_row` variable is used to determine half the maximum width of the tree.
 This value comes from the following logic:
 `n` is the number of trapezoids to be printed.
-Since the `half_width_bottom_row` is half the width, we know that `1 + (2 * n)` will give us the length of the spaces to the left and the right of the center.
-The additional 1 is there to include the center, because the tree will always have an odd width.
+Since the `half_width_bottom_row` is half the width, we know that `2 * n` will give us the length of the spaces to the left and the right of the center.

 For example: If `n = 4`, there would be 4 trapezoids, with the following widths: `3,5,7,9` Using `2 * n` we know that there would be 8 spaces to the left and right of the center.
 Adding 1 to that gives us 9, which is the width of the bottom row of the tree.